Lesná (Brno): History

 Modern Lesná is spread over lands that, until the 1960s, belonged to the cadastral territories of Královo Pole (approximately half of the Lesná cadastral territory in the west), Husovice (less than the entire eastern half and the north of Lesná) and Obřany (the northeastern edge of the Lesná cadastre on the east side of Seifertova Street and Kupkova Street and surroundings).
 The border between the Královo Pole and Husovice parts ran west of Čertova rokle.

 According to the project of Viktor Rudiš, Ivan Veselý and František Zounek, the new panel housing estate Lesná was built between 1962 and 1973.
 It was originally called Za Tišnovku ('Behind Tišnovka') due to its location behind the railway line Tišnovka, but on March 24, 1963, it got its current name.
 Extensive planting of greenery took place throughout the housing estate.
 As a result of the second cadastral reform of Brno from 1966 to 1969, the new cadastral territory of Lesná was created in 1969.

 In April 1997, a new project of Ing. architect Miroslav Kolofík followed with the construction of the modern apartment complex Majdalenky I. in the north of Lesná on the north side of Okružní Street, completed in December 2000.
 In the following years, the Nové Majdalenky housing complex was built north of it, which loosely follows on from the previous one.

 Ever since the establishment of the housing estate, locals have sought to build their own church, but it was only in 2017–2020 that the Church of the Blessed Maria Restituta was built in Nezvalová Street, above the Čertova rokle loop.

+In December 2006, a train stop called Brno-Lesná was opened here.